Ansila1234/Bank-daily-report-dashboard/README.md

 ## Benefits of Automation
 Consistency: Automated processes ensure that reports are generated consistently at the same time every day, with no variations in data accuracy or timeliness.
-Efficiency: The automation reduced manual workload by [N%], allowing the team to focus on more strategic tasks rather than routine data management.
+Efficiency: The automation reduced manual workload by 80%, allowing the team to focus on more strategic tasks rather than routine data management.
 Real-Time Decision Making: With up-to-date reports and real-time alerts, the management team can make informed decisions quickly, reacting to changes in the financial landscape without delay.

 ## Contributing